High Bridge (New York City): Construction

-Usage
+Post-opening

-In 1864, a walkway was built across the High Bridge.
-The New York City Department of Parks and Recreation (NYC Parks), the bridge's current maintainer, described the walkway as the bridge's contemporary High Line.
-However, the bridge was not used for vehicles.
+In 1864, a pedestrian walkway was built across the High Bridge.
+The New York City Department of Parks and Recreation which is responsible for its maintenance, described the walkway as the bridge's contemporary High Line.

-In 1928, to improve navigation in the Harlem River, the five masonry arches that spanned the river were demolished and replaced with a single steel arch of about 450 ft.
+As part of a U.S. federal government initiative to improve navigation along the Harlem River, in 1923, a New York City Board of Estimate committee recommended demolishing the High Bridge.
+The bridge's stones would have been reused for a bridge carrying Riverside Drive above Dyckman Street in Inwood, Manhattan.
+In 1928, the five masonry arches that spanned the river were demolished and replaced with a single steel arch of about 450 ft.
 Of the masonry arches of the original 1848 bridge, only one survives on the Manhattan side, while nine survive on the Bronx side.

 Use of the structure to deliver water to Manhattan ceased on December 15, 1949.

-By 1954, The New York Times reported that the commissioner of the Department of Water Supply, Gas and Electricity said that "the bridge entailed serious problems of maintenance and vandalism."
+By 1954, The New York Times reported that the commissioner of the Department of Water Supply, Gas and Electricity said that "the bridge entailed serious problems of maintenance and vandalism".
 Robert Moses agreed to take responsibility for the bridge, which was transferred to the Parks Department in 1955.
 There were incidents, in 1957 and 1958, of pedestrians throwing sticks, stones, and bricks from the bridge, seriously injuring passengers on Circle Line tour boats which passed under the bridge.
-Concerns due to these incidents supposedly contributed to the bridge being closed as early as 1960, although NYC Parks said that it was not closed until 1970, when high crime and fiscal crisis led to the contraction of many city services and public spaces.
+The bridge was closed by 1970, when high crime and fiscal crisis led to the contraction of many city services and public spaces.
 However, a reporter for The New York Times wrote that when he had tried to walk across the bridge in 1968, it was closed.
 The New York City Landmarks Preservation Commission (LPC) designated the High Bridge as a city landmark on November 15, 1970.